lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Optional:

-- `include_filters` (List of Map of String) For alert queries that produce multiple group_by results, if at least one include_filters entry is specified, this destination only receives notifications for query results matching all of the specified group_by attributes.
-Required fields:
-  * "key" = The name of the attribute to match.
-Must match one of the attribute names in the query group_by expression.
-  * "value" = The value of the attribute to route to this destination.
 - `update_interval` (String) An optional duration that represents the frequency at which to re-send an alert notification if an alert remains in a triggered state.
 By default, notifications will only be sent when the alert status changes.
 Values should be expressed as a duration (example: "2d").